Career Resources for LGBTQ Students

 “Lavender Graduation Award Recipient”

-Coming “out” in an interview
+Coming out in an interview

-Regardless of whether you plan to “come out” in the interview stage, the primary focus of the interview should be to sell your skills.
+Regardless of whether you plan to come out in the interview stage, the primary focus of the interview should be to sell your skills.
 That said, the interview is a great time to get some clarification about how supportive the company is to the LGBTQ community.

 Questions you can ask an employer in an interview